matiasngf/creative-dev-challenge/docs/shader-standard-materials.md

 const SceneNode = useMemo(() => {

-  // Cerate a new group what will store our objects const Result = new Group()
+  // Create a new group that will store our objects const Result = new Group()

   // Clone the origina scene